YaoQ/pcduino-doc/en/post/install-thingspeak.md

-# How to Install ThinkSpeak Server Standalone
+# How to Install ThingSpeak Server Standalone
 [ThingSpeak](https://thingspeak.com/) is an open source “**Internet of Things**” application and API to store and retrieve data from things using HTTP over the Internet or via a Local Area Network.
 With ThingSpeak, you can create sensor logging applications, location tracking applications, and a social network of things with status updates.

 Below is the full steps of a ThingSpeak Server installation process on Ubuntu14.04(x86_64) which is finished about 30 min.